Duration of the project

-The aim of the project is to develop laser technology to obtain the metal surface with controlled anisotropic mechanical properties.
-To achieve this aim, the steel surface will be irradiated using different laser beam parameters, including wavelength, intensity, pulse duration, dose and characterized by different investigation methods.
+The aim of the project was to develop laser technology to obtain the metal surface with controlled anisotropic mechanical properties.
+To achieve this aim, the steel surface was irradiated using different laser beam parameters, including wavelength, intensity, pulse duration, dose and characterized by different investigation methods.

 Main activities and venues

-- Mechanical properties will be studied by partners from VMU using Micro Scratch and microhardness tester (CSM), Tribotester TRM 500, Wear machine SMC-2.
+- Lithuania, Vytautas Magnus University: Mechanical properties were studied using Micro Scratch and microhardness tester (CSM), Tribotester TRM 500, Wear machine SMC-2.

 - Workshop, October 2020.
 University of Stuttgart, L. Grase, J. Padgurskas, A. Zunda.
 Available for the students and general public interested in the topic.

 - 61th International Scientific Conference of RTU, October 2020, Riga Technical University, L. Grase, J. Padgurskas, A. Zunda.
 Available for the students and companies participating in the conference.

 Direct target group: